SFDO-Community/Salesforce-Indicators/README.md

 Bring some colour and visibility to the data on your Lightning Pages.
 Allow users to see at a glance what this record is about and what it's status is.
 This component is highly customisable and can be used in many record pages.

-The icons are based off the standard Lightning Web Component - [Avatar](https://developer.salesforce.com/docs/component-library/bundle/lightning-avatar/example).
+The icons are based off the standard Lightning Web Component, [Avatar](https://developer.salesforce.com/docs/component-library/bundle/lightning-avatar/example).

 See the Wiki Page from [The Detail Department Wiki](https://tddprojects.atlassian.net/wiki/x/CYBTPQ) for more details about the history, and reason for this component.